Leased Car Insurance Requirements: What Coverage You Need & Costs

 • Collision Required

-• Gap Insurance Often Included
+• Gap Insurance Often Required

 The leasing company must also be named as both an additional insured and loss payee on your insurance policy.
 This ensures that if your vehicle is damaged or totaled, the insurance payout goes directly to the lessor since they own the vehicle.
 Your insurance agent will need specific information from your lease agreement to properly add the leasing company to your policy.
+Understanding how much car insurance you actually need can help you evaluate whether any additional optional coverage is right for your situation.

 Trusted by Thousands